ameyayeg/eat-the-strip/content/blogs/rayan-poissonnerie-restaurant.md

 negatives: -75.4935186795191
 image: /uploads/img_7637.jpeg
 ---
+UPDATE: As of June 2025, this restaurant has rebranded as Khalil Seafood, though it remains under the same ownership.
+While the title has been updated to reflect this change, the original article still refers to the restaurant by its previous name.

+\*﻿\**

 Tucked away in a strip mall in Orleans, Rayan Poissonnerie & Restaurant offers a unique seafood experience that takes you straight to the Mediterranean—no passport required.

 Upon entering, you're immediately greeted by the hum of the open kitchen and a lively atmosphere filled with the sounds of sizzling seafood.
 A striking mural of a deep-sea world, complete with fish and a view of the The Great Pyramid of Giza, transports you to a faraway seaside city—especially welcoming during Ottawa’s cold winter months.